 While Rhythm is primarily a tool for managing large-scale, strategic initiatives, the enhanced features in Rhythm software make it an excellent tool for project management, too.
 I know firsthand because this is the tool that I used to manage our very complex book project.

-Here’s How to Use Rhythm for Project Management Success:
+How to Use Rhythm for Project Management Success:

-Writing our book has been an effort that involves pretty much all of our departments.
-Our consulting team is doing the heavy lifting of writing, but our sales and marketing team has been heavily involved from the start to help with things like researching common problems mid-market companies face so we can tell the right case study stories and helping us with the right messaging.
+Writing our book has been an effort involving almosall of our departments.
+Our consulting team is doing the heavy lifting of writing.
+Still, our sales and marketing team has been heavily involved from the start to help with things like researching common problems mid-market companies face so we can tell the good case study stories and help us with the right messaging.
 Also, our marketing team has been working on a strategy to promote and sell books when it is launched, and our finance team has been involved from the start on the budget for the project.
-For projects like this that just about everyone is working on, it can be hard to get a holistic picture of how the work is going in different teams.
+For projects like this that just about everyone is working on, it can take a lot of work to get a holistic picture of how the work is going in different teams.
 With Rhythm, I could see with just a few clicks who was doing what and how the work was going; this eliminated the need for me to chase people down over email or sit through countless project status meetings.
-Here’s how it worked:

-- I set up a team priority for the consulting team to "Manage Book Project” that was linked up to Patrick's priority.
+- I set up a team priority for the consulting team to "Manage Book Project,” that was linked up to Patrick's priority.
 Each author had an individual priority for the chapters they were writing that were connected to my team priority.

 - The sales and marketing team and finance team also linked their priorities related to the book to Patrick’s priority at the company level.